JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-advanced-project-structure.md

 This information will be useful if you:

+* Manage a complicated set of dependencies, especially common (multiplatform) ones, and would like to better understand the dependency resolution mechanism.
 * Have code shared among a specific set of targets for which Kotlin doesn't create such a source set by default.
   In this case, you need a lower-level API that exposes a few new abstractions.
 * Need to work with low-level abstractions of the Gradle build, such as configurations, tasks, publications, and others.